isuPatches/android-wisefy/README.md

 - ApiAsync (top-level of a feature package) -> Contains the definitions of asynchronous APIs available for the feature
 - Delegate -> Determines which adapter to use based on the Android device's SDK level
 - Adapter -> Middleware that converts requests and responses between the API and Delegate layers
-- Api (within os package context) -> House the definitions of Android OS level APIs that Adapter classes may use
+- Api (within os package context) -> Houses the definitions of Android OS level APIs that Adapter classes may use
-- ApiImpl (within os package context) -> House the implementation for executing Android OS level APIs
+- ApiImpl (within os package context) -> Houses the implementation for executing Android OS level APIs

 Package structure for each section is as follows: